What is the Pulp of the Tooth?

 - Visiting your dentist 2x/year for check-ups and cleanings

-When your pulp gets sick and you have a toothache, you need a dental specialist who is experienced and trained to perform root canal therapy at the highest level.
+When the pulp of the tooth gets sick and you have a toothache, you need a dental specialist who is experienced and trained to perform root canal therapy at the highest level.
 Dr. Steven Lipner the founder of Midtown Endodontist NYC is a brilliant caring doctor who uses a cutting-edge microscope to ensure wonderful outcomes for his patients.
 In his gifted hands, you will experience a treatment that is precise, pleasant, and perfect.
 Midtown Endodontist NYC is here when you need us.